 Power Generation Dynamic Testing and Characterization - When a very complex structure is thought to be the cause of vibration to an adjacent structure, there are often many interconnecting elements/systems that are suspect.
 To further complicate the problem, there are also often multiple suspected sources of the disturbance.

-We will often start by forming a number of likely hypothesis based on our initial analysis of the system and discussions with the client.
-We will then suggest a test plan to prove of disprove these hypothesise by making measurements of the system response to ambient, and known stimulus.
+We will often start by forming a number of likely hypotheses based on our initial analysis of the system and discussions with the client.
+We will then suggest a test plan to prove or disprove these hypotheses by making measurements of the system response to ambient, and known stimulus.

 Stain, or stretch, in a structural element is one way to show that force is being transmitted along a particular piece of the structure.
 We can then ask the questions: